 By Maurice Okore

-The celebrations, referred to as Empango, has become one of the kingdom's biggest tourist attractions ever since King Oyo became the world's youngest monarch at the age of three.
+The celebration, referred to as Empango has become one of Tooro Kingdom's biggest tourist attractions ever since King Oyo became the world's youngest monarch at the age of three.

 He ascended the throne in 1995, following the death of his father, Patrick Olimi Kaboyo to become the 12th ruler of the 180-year-old kingdom.

-According to officials, the fete, scheduled to take place at the royal palace in Fort Portal, Kabarole District, will be graced by President Yoweri Museveni and other dignitaries from abroad.
+According to officials, the celebrations, scheduled to take place at the royal palace in Fort Portal, Kabarole District, will be graced by President Museveni and other dignitaries from abroad.

 Several activities have also been lined up to mark the coronation under the theme “The youth and development in Tooro Kingdom-Synergies and Challenges”.